keptn/lifecycle-toolkit/docs/content/en/docs/intro/usecase-orchestrate.md

 ---
 title: Manage release lifecycle
-description: How KLT orchestrates pre- and post-deployment evaluations and tasks
+description: How Keptn orchestrates pre- and post-deployment evaluations and tasks
 weight: 20
 ---

-In this exercise, we will configure the Keptn Lifecycle Toolkit to run deployment checks as part of your deployment.
+In this exercise, we will configure Keptn to run deployment checks as part of your deployment.
 Whether you are deploying your software with
-Argo, Flux, another deployment engine, or even `kubectl apply`, the Lifecycle Toolkit can do the following:
+Argo, Flux, another deployment engine, or even `kubectl apply`, Keptn can do the following:

 * Pre-deploy: Validate external dependencies, confirm that images are scanned, and so forth